 What Is a Private Key?

 Crypto transactions must be signed before they are broadcast to the network.
-This happens through the private key, which your wallet application uses to generate the required signatures to prove ownership and authorize transactions.
+That happens through the private key, which your wallet application uses to generate the required signatures to prove ownership and authorize transactions.

 Think of your private key as the digital signature that unlocks access and proves asset ownership.
-What this means is that whoever has a wallet’s private keys controls the wallet.
-They have unrestricted access to the assets associated with the corresponding public address.
+Whoever has the wallet’s private keys controls the wallet.

 - Custodial wallets: These hold onto the keys for you.
 You can still use the wallet to access and manage your assets.
 However, the wallet’s maker, usually an exchange, stores the private keys.
 Popular custodial wallets include Binance, Coinbase, and Crypto.com.